VMware Fusion vs VirtualBox: Key Differences and Which to Choose

 2) Security

-For businesses running multiple virtual machines simultaneously, VMware’s memory management and CPU allocation provide smoother operation and better multitasking capabilities.
-Applications typically run faster on VMware, with fewer bottlenecks during peak usage times.
+For businesses running multiple virtual machines simultaneously, Fusion’s memory management and CPU allocation provide smoother operation and better multitasking capabilities.
+Applications typically run faster on Fusion, with fewer bottlenecks during peak usage times.

-VMware’s interface feels more polished and business-focused.
-It gives you a streamlined dashboard and clear visual cues, making it simple to manage multiple virtual machines (VMs).
+VMware Fusion’s interface feels polished and Mac-native.
+It gives you a streamlined dashboard with clear visual cues, making it simple to manage multiple virtual machines.
+The interface follows macOS design principles, so Mac users will find it intuitive and consistent with their other applications.

-VirtualBox also uses fewer system resources, which is nice if you’re on older hardware or just don’t want your machine bogged down.
+VirtualBox also uses fewer system resources, which is nice if you’re working on older Mac hardware or just don’t want your machine bogged down.

 User interfaceProfessional, modernSimple, functional